 You are able to take the NCLEX at any Pearson Professional Testing location, regardless of where you are applying for licensure/registration.

-Candidates can find test center locations by going to the Pearson VUE website.
+Candidates can find test center locations by going to the Pearson website.

 For more information on where the NCLEX is offered, visit the Test Center Locations page.